cgradwohl/terraform_api_lambda_python/README.md

 ## Getting Started

-If you would like to run the ci/cd workflow and deploy the infrastructure, then follow these steps.
+If you would like to run the CI/CD workflow in your own Github repo and deploy the infrastructure to your own AWS account then follow these steps.

 ### prerequisites